 Offering the United Kingdom’s biggest real snow slope amongst a range of exciting activities, Xscape Yorkshire is considered the pinnacle of fun days out in the region.
 The winner of multiple awards, the complex also gives you the chance to enjoy some climbing, indoor skating, an aerial assault course, and even four-dimensional golf.
 For bargain hunters, Junction 32 allows for some retail therapy, whilst thrill seekers can immerse in the bright lights and peculiar sounds of Laserzone, before unwinding at one of several restaurants onsite.

-Xscape Yorkshire can be found a half hour’s drive from our hotel in Bradford, or an hour by rail.
+Xscape Yorkshire is a 32 minute drive from our hotel in Bradford, or just over an hour by rail.

 National Media Museum